Calum Green: Club career

 Green then joined Yorkshire Carnegie for the 2012/13 season on a two-year contract.
-On 7 April 2014, Green rejoined the Aviva Premiership as he agreed a deal to join Newcastle Falcons from the 2014-15 season.
+On 7 April 2014, Green rejoined the Aviva Premiership as he agreed a deal to join Newcastle Falcons from the 2014–15 season.

-On 22 April 2019 it was announced that Green was to re-join Leicester that summer, with his signing being welcomed by new team mate Dan Cole.
+On 22 April 2019 it was announced that Green was to re-join Leicester that summer, with his signing being welcomed by new teammate Dan Cole.

-Green started the 2022 Premiership Rugby final as Tigers beat Saracens 15-12.
+Green started the 2022 Premiership Rugby final as Tigers beat Saracens 15–12.
+In May 2023 it was announced that Green would leave Leicester at the end of his contract.

 International career

 Green has represented England U16A, and England U20, in the 6 Nations and IRB Junior World Championship, where England came fourth.